googlearchive/firebase-token-generator-php/README.md

 # Firebase Token Generator - PHP

-**WARNING: This token generator is compatible with versions 1.x.x and 2.x.x of the Firebase SDK.
-If you are using the 3.x.x SDK, please refer to the documentation [here](https://firebase.google.com/docs/auth/server#use_a_jwt_library).**

 [Firebase Custom Login](https://www.firebase.com/docs/web/guide/simple-login/custom.html)
 gives you complete control over user authentication by allowing you to authenticate users with secure JSON Web Tokens (JWTs).
 The auth payload stored in those tokens is available